 Green building, or using sustainable materials and practices in construction, is quickly becoming the industry standard.
-And as the country’s building sector is responsible for 40 percent of primary energy consumption (according to a study by the U.S. Department of Energy), it’s imperative that manufacturers create building materials that don’t take too much energy to produce.
+And as the country’s building sector is responsible for 40 percent of primary energy consumption.
+This is according to a study by the U.S. Department of Energy.
+It’s imperative that manufacturers create building materials that don’t take too much energy to produce.

 In fact, as part of the U.S. government’s plan to modernize the construction industry, the government plans to achieve a 20-percent reduction in costs in the construction of new buildings in the next few years.

 While the government is providing a big push for green construction, we can’t ignore the push by consumers.

 Increasingly, consumers are valuing environmentally-friendly, energy-efficient construction not only because of its impact on the environment but also because of its cost effectiveness.

 Sustainable buildings sell.